 In tabulations, the category "other relatives" includes any household member related to the householder by birth, marriage, or adoption, but not included specifically in another relationship category.
 In certain detailed tabulations, the following categories may be shown:

 The grandson or granddaughter of the householder.

-The brother or sister of the householder, including stepbrothers, stepsisters, and brothers and sisters by adoption.
-Brothers-in-law and sisters-in-law are included in the "In-law" category on the questionnaire.
+Brother/Sister - The brother or sister of the householder, including stepbrothers, stepsisters, and brothers and sisters by adoption.
+Brothers-in-law and sisters-in-law are included in the "Other Relative" category on the questionnaire.

-The father or mother of the householder, including a stepparent or adoptive parent.
-Fathers-in-law and mothers-in-law are included in the "In-law" category on the questionnaire.
+Parent - The father or mother of the householder, including a stepparent or adoptive parent.
+Fathers-in-law and mothers-in-law are included in the "Parent-in-law" category on the questionnaire.

 This category includes any household member, including foster children, not related to the householder by birth, marriage, or adoption.
 The following categories may be presented in more detailed tabulations:

 A roomer or boarder is a person who lives in a room in the household of the householder.
 Some sort of cash or noncash payment (e.g., chores) is usually made for their living accommodations.

 Housemate or Roommate - A housemate or roommate is a person age 15 years old and over, who is not related to the householder, and who shares living quarters primarily in order to share expenses.

 Unmarried Partner - An unmarried partner is a person age 15 years old and over, who is not related to the householder, who shares living quarters, and who has a close personal relationship with the householder.
 Same-sex spouses are included in this category for tabulation purposes and for public use data files.